Guest accounts and channels

 - Are available for paid workspaces.
 Guests can belong to a single channel or multiple channels.

-Two separate organisations can work together in Slack, each from within their own Slack workspace.
+Separate organizations can work together in Slack, each from within their own Slack workspace.

-The benefits of shared channels include:
+The benefits of working with external organizations in channels include:

 If you’re working with…